Soybean44/verlet-physics/README.md

 # Verlet Integration Physics
 This is a toy repo to mess with creating my own physics engine

-## Currently Implemented
+## Currently, Implemented
 - Gravity
-- Bouncing on at bottom of the screen
+- Bouncing
 - Elasticity

 ## To-do:
 - Spawning more balls
-- Collisions with other sides of the screen and other balls
+- Friction
-- Bouncing on other sides of the screen and other balls
+- Collisions with other balls
 - Chains
 - Cloth